FreeMasen/parsers_presentation/src/06.pest/intro.md

 ## Overview
 $web-only$

 `pest` is a completely different approach from the other two options discussed here.
-Instead of building your own parser, you write out your grammar, in their format, and `pest` does all the building for you.
+Instead of building your own parser you write out your grammar, in their format, and `pest` does all the building for you.
 Since it is designed to handle anything you throw at it you ultimately are sacrificing speed for convenience which can be a very valid sacrifice.

 $web-only-end$
 $slides-only$